HerrNiklasLange/theyoungobservers/content/author/Jamie-Calder.md

-Hi I’m Lily, and welcome to The Young Observer.
-I hope to write pieces that cover a range of issues and topics that are interesting to read.
-As you will probably be able to tell from one of my photos, I am someone who loves to cook, and loves to go to restaurants even more.
-Happy reading!
+Hey, I’m Jamie and Welcome to our website!
+I aspire to work in journalism and in the near future will begin studying politics at university, so you can expect plenty of articles from me.
+Enjoy!